Learning Opportunity

 • An introduction to the origins of bioregions, the road map that they give us for navigating change, how to get started and the skills and competencies needed for this work.
 You will meet our external tutors and the BLC team and get a sense of the different facets of this approach to leading systemic change.

-• In-person experience of action learning—the mindset for working with systems and wholes, how to approach data and metrics to underpin infrastructural change, regenerative design, working with existing power structures, large-scale project management, communicating this different pathway, and how to flow with complexity and not get stuck.
+• Developing the mindset for working with systems and wholes, how to approach data and metrics to underpin infrastructural change, regenerative design, working with existing power structures, large-scale project management, communicating this different pathway, and how to flow with complexity and not get stuck.

-• Inspiration from many stories and examples, including our 3-year, 13 partner programme, The Saltmarsh Project
+• Drawing inspiration from many stories and examples, including BLC's 3-year, 13 partner programme, The Saltmarsh Project.

 [ LEVEL 2 ] Help shape a Bioregional Action Plan

 An immersive experience for local practitioners, changemakers and partners.
-BLC welcomes you into this space to join a group of people and organisations from across South Devon who have just started on a journey of collaboration for bioregional foundational change.
+With BLC acting as convenor and resourcing host, we welcome you into this space to join a group of people and organisations from across South Devon who have just started on a journey of collaboration for bioregional foundational change.

 BLC is incubating 'South Devon’s Bioregional Action Plan for Nature and Climate.'
 The intention is to form a new body with its own governance structure and community participation.
 We will sketch out what this could look like and how it could work.